HumanSignal/label-studio/docs/source/tags/rating.md

 ---
 title: Rating
 type: tags
-order: 419
+order: 418
-meta_title: Rating Tags for Ratings
+meta_title: Rating Tag for Ratings
-meta_description: Label Studio Rating Tags customize Label Studio for ratings for machine learning and data science projects.
+meta_description: Customize Label Studio to add ratings to tasks with the Rating tag in your machine learning and data science projects.
 ---

-Rating adds rating selection
+The Rating tag adds a rating selection to the labeling interface.
+Use for labeling tasks involving ratings.

+Use with the following data types: audio, image, HTML, paragraphs, text, time series, video

 ### Parameters